sunyumail93/Python3_StepByStep/Day6_JoinAndFunction/Day6_readme.txt

 Code: Day6_JoinAndFunction.py

 Some notes:
-1, Use join function to concatenate values with a separator: ¡°_¡±.join(List) 2, Use self-defined function
+1, Use join function to concatenate values with a separator: Â¡Â°_Â¡Â±.join(List) 2, Use self-defined function
+  Day6_JoinAndFunction.py Data.bed2 Output.fa